 1. One Spot is Bad

 You should not leave the dish in the same spot after cleaning it.
-Otherwise, you are risking to get cyanobacteria or black beard algae (BBA) and some other nasty things on the surface below the feeding dish.
-The easier way to avoid this kind of problems is to put the dish in another spot every time after cleaning it.
+Otherwise, you are risking to get cyanobacteria or Black beard algae (BBA) and some other nasty things on the surface below the feeding dish.
+The easier way to avoid this kind of problem is to put the dish in another spot every time after cleaning it.

 2. Algae in the Feeding Dish

 Since your aquarium light normally shines at a direct angle on the feeding dish, it will start to grow green algae a lot quicker than any other place in your aquarium.
 As a result, the feeding dish will be covered with it quite fast.
 You cannot prevent it from happening and the only way to remove it is to clean it every week or two.

 For the sake of your shrimp’s health, it is better if you clean the dish to avoid your shrimp setting in an ammonia generating spot that can kill them.

 - You can bury the feeding dish so that the top of it is level with the substrate.
 In this case, shrimps can just jump in instead of going around the glass finding a way in.

 - In my personal opinion, the glass works best as opposed to ceramic or stone dishes.
 It is easier to see when it is dirty and you do not have to worry about it leaching anything that will be dangerous to your shrimp.

 - Some people complain that their shrimps grab their pieces of food and take off for the most part.
 The main reason is that the feeding dish is too small for your number of shrimps.
 If it is possible, get a bigger feeding dish than a smaller one.
 So that there will be more space to accommodate your shrimps during feeding.
 It will also help to avoid your shrimp becoming over aggressive and having to fight in a small space to get a very fair share of the food.